top of page

 For projects involving dust, demolition, or paint spray, containment matters.
 Shrink wrap creates an enclosed space.
 Sheeting does not seal tightly.

 If your project needs environmental control — wrap it tight with shrink wrap.
+For high-risk dust, blasting or industrial painting, you’ll still need a suitable scaffold design, venting and dust control plan alongside the wrap.

 Cost Considerations